adamleighfish/heimdall/README.md

 include subsurface scattering, bidirectional path tracing, motion blur, and many, many more.

+I'm using [pbrt-v3](https://github.com/mmp/pbrt-v3) and its accompanying book as reference throughout the project and cannot recommend the book enough if you are interested in physically based rendering.

 ## Building

 Heimdall uses [cmake](http://www.cmake.org/) for its build system.
 On Linux